 Is there somewhere you’d like to explore in the UK?
 Or a part of the world that intrigues you?
-Why not take on the adventure by bike.
-Or you could follow in the tyre tracks of the greats and organise your own ride to take on a stage of an established event, some of the popular events include:
+Take on the adventure by bike.

 - The 2012 Olympic road race route